daattali/beautiful-jekyll/_posts/2021-03-19-how-to-update-to-vsphere-7.0-update-2.md

   VSAN, vCenter and Tanzu.

 ---
-VMware recently released vSphere 7.0 Update 2.
-It delivers a number of really interesting features and improvements in terms of performance and LifeCycle management.
+VMware recently released **vSphere 7.0 Update 2**.
+It delivers a number of really interesting features and improvements in terms of performance and vSphere LifeCycle management.
 Among the main features we find :

 · Nvidia backed AI & Developer Ready Infrastructure